AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 When the source eventstore is requiring a specific JDBC driver, you should put the required JDBC driver jar files in the libs directory.

-Note that the migration tool only migrates the event store data to AxonServer.
+Note that the migration tool only migrates the event store data to Axon Server.
 It does not update the tracking token values in token\_entry tables.
 Tracking tokens are highly dependent on the implementation of the actual event store used.
 Migrating them is case specific and error prone.
 Our recommendation is to reset the tracking processors after the migration.